Homosexuality and the Anglican Communion: Church of Melanesia

 In 1998, the Council of Bishops requested that Terry Brown, Bishop of Malaita, "draft a study paper on homosexuality for the Church of Melanesia ...".
 In 2007, Brown reflected on his experience "as an 'out' gay man serving as bishop".

 Spanish Reformed Episcopal Church

 On 22 March 2017, the Synod of the Spanish Reformed Episcopal Church released a statement of support expressing its solidarity with the Spanish Evangelical Church after the latter had accepted same-sex relationships.
 In supporting the Spanish Evangelical Church, the Episcopal Synod joined LGBT advocacy groups by protesting its removal from the Evangelical Council of Madrid.
+GAFCON, a conservative association of Anglican churches, formed a rival alternative church structure in Spain in opposition to the Spanish Reformed Episcopal Church.

 Episcopal Church of South Sudan

 As of 2023, South Sudan's Episcopal Church is strongly opposed to homosexuality.
 Reverend Justin Badi Arama is the Primate of the Episcopal Church of South Sudan.
 He also has the role of Chairman of the Global South Fellowship of Anglican Churches, a conservative group of Anglican provinces.
 Badi has affirmed that "marriage is between man and a woman", and has urged the Anglican communion to impose sanctions on provinces that allow same sex marriages to be conducted.